 The Angels of the seven churches

 The word “angel” comes from the Greek (angels) and means God’s herald or His messenger.
-Defines his min, state, power, and role about God and man.
+Defines his min, state, power, and role in God and man.
 Firstly, it means that angels from churches are God’s servants and depend on Him, obeying Him there in heaven, where they contemplate Him always in all the majesty of His glory and praise Him unceasingly, as revealed to us by Isaiah in his vision:

 - Paul – the angel of the Church of Ephesus